 - Cultural differences – The way we work in the UK is very different from other areas of the world, be it China, the Philippines, or elsewhere.
 You need to respect cultural differences at all times, from differences in regards to how many days a person has off work, to how long their lunch break is, to how much workers chat to one and other.
 All of these seemingly small things make a huge difference.
 In the UK, most people get four weeks off work per year.
 How would you like it if you were told you could only have one week off because that’s what your project manager in another country is allowed?

 - Tracking productivity – Finally, tracking productivity can be difficult when you cannot physically see how your employees are performing.
 This is why it is extremely important to have guidelines for all remote workers and to implement deadlines.
 You should also have tools in place to track what your remote employees are doing, as well as systems so that you know your business’s metrics.
+Also, it’s useful to use work allocation in order to get the most productivity out of your employees, whether that’s law firm work allocation or another type of company.
 You should also make sure everyone uses the same software and tech, whether it is to write code, update their tasks, or to file reports about the project they are working on.

 All in all, outsourcing can offer a lot of different benefits, but you need to go about it in the best possible manner.
 We hope that the information provided above can be of a great help.